-For example: "I don't know what to do with you, I'm fed up!
+"I don't know what to do with you.
+I'm fed up.
 You are going to get into serious trouble.
 How will you ever get a job?
-You are ruining your life and are upsetting the whole family."
+You are your life.
+You are upsetting the whole family."

-A more helpful and supportive message would be: "I know that it is really hard for you to get to school.
+A more helpful message would be:

+'I know that it is really hard for you to get to school.
 I know it is not easy.
 And I am going to support you and do whatever it takes to get you back to school.
 I know it is hard but I know you can do it."

-This example is a better approach.
-It is a warm and supportive but not angry message that communicates a clear belief that this is a solvable problem.
+This example is best approach.
+It is a warm and supportive (not angry) message that communicates a clear belief that this is a solvable problem.
 It also communicates an expectation and confidence that your child will go to school.
-This must be the consistent message that we provide to our child.
-It is not a quick fix to the situation, but it is an essential part of the solution.
+This has to be the consistent message that we provide our son or daughter.
+It is not a quick fix to the situation but it is an essential part of the solution.